 Can you negotiate with the condemning authority yourself?
 Of course.
 But they can take advantage of your lack of knowledge about what you can and cannot be paid for.
 Most who choose not to pursue just compensation through the courts almost always leave money on the table.

-Clark moved his office from the congestion of downtown Nashville to an office in Burton Hills.
+Clark moved his office from the congestion of downtown Nashville to an office in Green Hills, off Burton Hills Boulevard.
 It is very accessible, with free parking.

 To schedule a free consultation, please call me at (615) 417-2929.
 Or if you prefer, see his other contact information on the Contact Page.